browniebroke/pypackage-template/README.md

 You should be able to use the provided `manage.py` to create migrations for your reusable app.
 Create or change your models and run `uv run python manage.py makemigrations`.

-### Pre-commit
+### Prek

-The project comes with the config for [pre-commit].
+The project comes with the config for [prek].
 If you're not familiar with it, follow their documentation on how to install it and set it up.

 ### Documentation